Accedo-Products/parquet-go/README.md

 to read from them or write to them using automated or custom marshalling and unmarshalling.

+## Extra features in this fork
+- Embedded struct support during marshalling and unmarshalling from/to Parquet using the default reflectMarshaller

 ## Supported Features

 | Feature                                  | Read | Write | Note |